OpenTimelineIO/.github/profile/README.md

 ## Support

-These subprojects are part of the OpenTimelineIO project but may be supported differently than the oOpenTimelineIO core.
+These subprojects are part of the OpenTimelineIO project but may be supported differently than the OpenTimelineIO core.

 This may include: